Last updated on March 13th, 2021 at 08:15 am

 We loved our stay at the Bridgewater Inn, 4331 Pine Island Road, Matlacha, (239-283-2423) a 100-year-old fishing lodge built on a dock and overlooking the draw bridge.
 Each room has a waterfront view and we always saw dolphin when we sat by the water for sunset or with morning coffee.
 You can fish right from outside your room.
 Rates start at $89 off season.

 At the northern tip of the island, Jug Creek Cottages, 8135/8145 Main St., Bokeelia, 239-283-0015, is operated by the company that runs the ferry to Cayo Costa on property owned by the state park.
-These rustic efficiency cabins are in an out-of-the-way location, but are on a canal with access to the Great Calusa Blueway.
-They sleep four to six persons per cabin, have air conditioning and kitchenettes.
-They rent for $100 a night (two-night minimum for weekends.)
+These are rustic efficiency cabins, very worn and basic.

 There are several other motels and cottages in Matlacha.
 None are part of national chains and most look to be Old Florida in style.